Umberto Pettinicchio

 Umberto Pettinicchio (born 1943) is an Italian painter and sculptor.

 Biography

 He was born in Torremaggiore and moved to Milan, where he studied at the Accademia di Belle Arti di Brera and had his first show in 1969.
 His early paintings were in the expressionist style but became increasingly more abstract.
 His 1981 painting The Death of the Bull is held in the Museo de Arte Moderno y Contemporáneo de Santander y Cantabria.

+His first solo exhibitions, including at the Nuova Sfera, Milan, 1973 (curated by Carlo Munari), in 1977 at the Rome Triptych, in 1974 at Il Castello di Milano, in 1975 (edited by Raffaele De Grada).
+In 1976 Pettinicchio opened his Milan studio in via Bolzano, where he produced some of his important works with which he achieved international fame.